 GOOD TO KNOW:

 Scoring a point was very difficult because athletes could not use their hands or feet.
-They could use only their hips to forward the ball.
+For this reason, they could use only their hips to forward the ball.
 Often this Sacred Ball Game would extend for hours and sometimes days.

-According to Maya belief, their Gods enjoyed watching and admired the winners.
+According to Maya’s belief, their Gods enjoyed watching and admired the winners.
 So at the end of the game, the captain of the winning team was ritually sacrificed.
-To give the Gods the losers would be an insult.
+To give the Gods the losers, would be an insult.

 MAYA CALENDAR STONE

 All the rumours about the end of the world in 2012 were based on information from this particular stone.
-However ancient Maya don’t believe the world is coming to the end.
-The year 2012 was only the end of calendar cycle.
+However, ancient Maya people don’t believe the world is coming to an end.
+The year 2012 was surely only the end of the calendar cycle.

-Another interesting feature of this site is the hub of a system of roads called sacbes (sacbeoh).
+Another exciting feature of Coba is the hub of a system of roads called sacbes (sacbeoh).
 An ancient “white roads” made with limestone, which reflected the moonlight, made it easy to see people approaching even at night.
-Over fifty stone highways have been discovered out of which 16 is open to the public.
+Over fifty stone highways have been discovered, out of which 16 is open to the public.

-Along with other artefacts, Coba is home to a numerous Stelae.
-A collection of large flat stones with detailed drawings and writing representing important moments from the ancient life in Coba is nowadays preserved and protected.
+Along with other artefacts, Coba is also home to numerous Stelae.
+A collection of large flat stones with detailed drawings and writing representing crucial moments from the ancient life in Coba is nowadays preserved and also protected.

 XAIBE (THE CROSSROADS)

-Next, the pyramid shaped Xaibe is a large semi-circular building that was used as a watch tower.
+Next, the pyramid-shaped Xaibe is a large semi-circular building that was surely a watchtower.
 It stands at the intersection of four major sacbe and is one of the popular places to visit in Coba, Mexico.

-Of the ancient Maya pyramids only the pyramid at Tikal (in Guatemala) and Calakmul are taller than temple pyramid Nocho Mul, however visitors are not allowed to climb the pyramid at Tikal.
-By comparison, touristy Chichen Itza is only 24 m high and it is also not allowed to climb it.
+Of the ancient Maya pyramids, only the pyramids at Tikal (in Guatemala) and Calakmul are taller than temple pyramid Nohoch Mul, however, visitors can’t the pyramid at Tikal.
+By comparison, touristy Chichen Itza is only 24 m high, and you also can’t climb it.

 There are not many places where you can climb a Maya pyramid anymore.
 Because Coba does not see as many tourists as places like Chichen Itza or Tulum, you can actually still climb some of the structures for a unique perspective.

-Climbing the uneven 120 stairs to the top of the main pyramid is well worth the effort.
-It’s a manageable challenge; an unexcavated temple mounds peeking above the trees and the landscape of the jungle canopy are more than enough to keep you thrilled.
-And the views are incredible.
+Climbing the uneven 120 stairs to the top of the main pyramid is, however, well worth the effort.
+It’s a manageable challenge; unexcavated temple mounds peeking above the trees and the landscape of the jungle canopy are more than enough to keep you thrilled.
+And the views are certainly incredible.

-Climbing down the pyramid is more difficult than going up, hence be careful!
+Climbing down the pyramid is more complicated than going up, hence be careful!

 GOOD TO KNOW: